himalayashinde/The-Web-Developer-Bootcamp-2025/README.md

 * Started with Section 6 Css basics
 * Completed Section 6 all videos
 * Started with Section 7 CSS Selectors
-* Completed Section 7 video 75 by now
+* Completed Section 7 all videos

+# 25-01-2025:
+* need to start section 8 Css Box Model